 Highly regarded in the Jacksonville area, Kim is an active participant in its business and legal communities.
 She has gained recognition and awards from several prominent organizations including Martindale-Hubbell, Jacksonville Magazine, and Forbes Business.
-Kim has held leadership roles in the Jacksonville Chapter of the Federal Bar Association and the Jacksonville Women Lawyers Association, and is a Master in the Chester Bedell American Inn of Court, positions that have grown her extensive network of relationships, enhancing her ability to serve clients.
+Kim has held leadership roles in the Jacksonville Chapter of the Federal Bar Association, the Florida Association for Women Lawyers (FAWL), and the Jacksonville Women Lawyers Association (JWLA), and is a Master in the Chester Bedell American Inn of Court, positions that have grown her extensive network of relationships, enhancing her ability to serve clients.